KevinMarquette/kevinmarquette.github.io/_posts/2016-11-06-powershell-hashtable-everything-you-wanted-to-know-about.md

     $ageList = @{}

-Notice the braces vs the parenthesis used when defining an array above.
+Notice the braces vs the parentheses used when defining an array above.
 Then we add an item by using a key like this:

     $key = 'Kevin'
     $value = 36